sta/websocket-sharp/README.md

   "/Chat",
   () => new Chat () {
     OriginValidator = val => {
-      // Check value of the Origin header, and return true if valid Uri origin;
+      // Check the value of the Origin header, and return true if valid Uri origin;
       return !val.IsNullOrEmpty () &&
              Uri.TryCreate (val, UriKind.Absolute, out origin) &&